-Press the SRCH button on the remote control to open the 'Search' menu:
+Press the $\ensuremath{\mathsf{searcH}}$ button on the remote control to open the 'Search' menu:

-If the disc is playing, then the elapsed and total times on the disc are shown in the top right of the page.
+If the disc is playing, then the elapsed time on the disc is shown in the top right of the page.

 A jump can be performed using different specifiers: jump to a particular time or to a specified chapter/track on the disc.